 - Click on the text "Fader" to open the routing window for that track: this has the same effect as clicking on the Route button in the TCP or MCP.
-Here you can modify, add or delete sends and/or receives for this track. - You can click and drag in Track Wiring view to create new sends between tracks.
+You can modify, add or delete track sends and/or receives. - You can click and drag in Track Wiring view to create new sends between tracks.
 The send type will be determined by exactly where you position the mouse before dragging:

-Hover the mouse over the "body" of any track box (as shown below right) and you will see three boxed tiny + symbols on the left side of the track box.
+Hover the mouse over the "body" of any track box (see below right) to see three boxed tiny + symbols on the left side of the track box.
 Click and drag from the symbol beside the first FX in the FX chain to the destination track to create a Pre fader (Pre FX) send.